The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Compactified Jacobians

 \subsection{Perverse filtration}

 Let $C \to B$ be a flat projective family of integral locally planar curves of arithmetic genus $g$ over a nonsingular quasiprojective base variety $B$, and for any integer~$d$, let

 be the associated compactifed Jacobian family parameterizing degree $d$ rank $1$ torsion-free sheaves.
 We assume that the total space $\Jbar^d_C$ is nonsingular.
 Of particular interest is the case~$B = \Mgint$, \emph{i.e.}, the moduli stack of integral stable curves of genus $g$.
-The reason for treating $\Mgint$ as a nonsingular quasiprojective variety is the same as in Remark \ref{rmk:smooth}(ii), where one replaces the level $\ell$ structure by the level structures constructed in \cite{ACV} for all of $\Mbar_{g, n}$.
+Using the level structures constructed in \cite{ACV}, we can always reduce this case to when the base $B$ is a quasiprojective variety.

 The Beilinson--Bernstein--Deligne--Gabber decomposition theorem \cite{BBD}, applied to the proper map $\pi_d: \Jbar^d_C \to B$ and the constant sheaf $\BQ_{\Jbar_C^d}$, yields a \emph{non-canonical} decomposition